Christchurch tramway routes: Lincoln Road line

 The Canterbury Tramway Company originally built this line in 1887 and it was later extended by the company's successor, the Christchurch Tramway Company in 1896.
 The Tramway Board acquired it when it purchased the assets of the Company in 1905.

 As a former private tramway line it was included in the initial construction contract and electrified by the New Zealand Electrical Construction Company.
 Electric tram services commenced on 1906-2-8.

 One distinguishing feature of the line was that it was one of only three lines to provide tram connections to railway stations.
 Tram services to Addington railway station commenced in 1882 with connections to the station continuing under the Board's control from passing electric trams.
 It was also one of several tramlines in Christchurch to feature a level crossing with a heavy rail line.
 Other popular or notable destinations on the line included the Addington Showgrounds, Spreydon School, and the Sunnyside Asylum.

 Most lines in Christchurch's electrified tram network were operated as "linked routes" whereby a route consisted of two lines with trams passing through The Square.
 Lincoln Road, originally Addington, was one of these lines and was first linked to the St. Albans Park line from 1932-10-3 to 1933-4-2, then became part of the Cranford Street–Lincoln Road route until closure.
 Coinciding with this line's linking to the Cranford Street line was the introduction of one-man trams on this new route as an economy measure.
 To facilitate the operation of one-man trams, a turning wye was constructed at the terminus of the line.

 The Lincoln Road tram service ended, without ceremony, on Sunday 1953-7-26.
 A replacement bus service commenced the following day.

 The No. 7 route number, originally assigned to this tram line, was retired by a reform of the Metro bus system introduced on 8 December 2014.
-The replacement is the "Orange" line that runs an extended route between Halswell and Queenspark.
+The replacement was the "Orange" line that runs an extended route between Halswell and Queenspark.
+Much like the No. 5 route, this change was reversed in 2020, and as of 2026 the route is once again known as the 7 (Halswell/Queenspark) line.